denten-books/plain-text/3-format.md

-[^ln3-illusion]: Matthew Kirschenbaum puts it this way: "Computers are unique in the history of writing technologies in that they present a premeditated material environment built and engineered to propagate an illusion of immateriality; the digital nature of computational representation is what enables this illusion---or else call it a working model---of immaterial behavior" [@kirschenbaum_mechanisms:_2008, 135].
+[^ln3-illusion]: Matthew Kirschenbaum puts it this way: "Computers are unique in the history of writing technologies in that they present a premeditated material environment built and engineered to propagate an illusion of immateriality; the digital nature of computational representation is precisely what enables this illusion---or else call it a working model---of immaterial behavior" [@kirschenbaum_mechanisms:_2008, 135].

 [^ln3-iso216]: A series of paper sizes are governed by the International